davidofwatkins/ge-cancellation-checker/README.md

 Please also ensure you are the only one with access to your `config.json` to protect your username and password.

+### Simultaneous multiple location checking ###

+If you would like to check multiple nearby locations at once you need to make copies the original file you just edited and change the location code on each config file.
+Then in seperate windows run each copy of the diffrent locations.

 ### Twilio SMS Notification ###

 If you'd like to receive SMS notifications in addition to or instead of email notifications, you can do so with [Twilio](https://twilio.com).
 Create an account and a new SMS enabled sending phone number, then fill in `twilio_account_sid`, `twilio_auth_token`, `twilio_from_number`, and `twilio_to_number` in `config.json`.
 The from and to phone numbers should be formatted like this: `+18005551234`.
 You'll also need to install the `twilio` Python package, with `pip install twilio`.